 Why is it so important to treat dental anxiety?

 The main concern for patients with dental anxiety and phobia is the lack of care that they receive as a result of putting off vital check-ups and necessary treatment.
-They have a far greater risk of tooth decay, gum disease and tooth loss, which can impact their appearance and their confidence, not to mention the functionality of their teeth.
+They have a far greater risk of tooth decay, gum disease, and tooth loss, which can impact their appearance and their confidence, not to mention the functionality of their teeth.
 Poor oral health has also been found to have links to a range of serious medical conditions such as heart disease, diabetes, stroke, and Alzheimer’s Disease.
 This puts dental anxiety sufferers at risk of poor general health and a lower life expectancy rate.

 Sedation Dentistry

 Many dentists understand the prevalence of dental anxiety and are keen to work with their patients to alleviate their worries, so they can enjoy optimal oral health.
-Sedation is becoming an increasingly common option for even the most routine dental appointment and works by relaxing the patient enough so that the necessary examinations and/or treatment can be carried out.
+Sedation is becoming an increasingly common option for even the most routine dental appointments and works by relaxing the patient enough so that the necessary examinations and/or treatment can be carried out.

 There are different levels of sedation available.
 We will make a recommendation as to which level of sedation is suitable for you, depending on your level of anxiety and the type of dental work that is to be carried out.
 The deepest level of sedation is a general anesthetic, but this is usually only offered when an extremely nervous patient requires extensive, invasive treatment such as dental implants.